MichaelABryant/heart-disease-prediction/README.md

 # heart-disease-prediction

 This repository is for the analysis and modeling done with the UCI heart disease dataset.
 Below you will find an overview of the data, code, and results.
-The goal was to create an end-to-end project where I create a pipeline to perform an exploratory data analysis (EDA), feature engineer, apply machine learning algorithms to predict heart disease, and create a [deployed application with a front-end](https://predict-heart-diseases.herokuapp.com/) to productionize the best performing model.
-The repo with the Heroku files for the app can be found [here](https://github.com/MichaelBryantDS/heart-disease-pred-app).
+The goal was to create an end-to-end project where I create a pipeline to perform an exploratory data analysis (EDA), feature engineer, apply machine learning algorithms to predict heart disease, and create a [deployed application with a front-end](https://app-heart-disease-predictor.herokuapp.com/) to productionize the best performing model.

 ### Code Used